sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/troubleshooting.md

 ---
-sidebar_label: "Mixnode Troubleshooting FAQ"
+sidebar_label: "Mixnodes FAQ"
 description: "This page will help you find answers to common issues with setting up and maintaining mixnodes"
 hide_title: false
-title: Mixnode Troubleshooting FAQ
+title: Mixnodes FAQ
 ---

 ### How can I tell my node is up and running and mixing traffic?

-First of all check the 'Mixnodes' section of the testnet [dashboard](https://testnet-milhon-explorer.nymtech.net/) and enter your **identity key**, and you should see your node.
+First of all check the 'Mixnodes' section of the testnet [dashboard](https://sandbox-explorer.nymtech.net/) and enter your **identity key**, and you should see your node.
 Alternatively you can check the [leaderboard interface](https://nodes.guru/nym/leaderboard) created by community member Evgeny Garanin from [Nodes Guru](https://nodes.guru).

 If you want more information, or if your node isn't showing up and you want to double-check, here are some examples on how to check if the node is configured properly.